Argent77/A7-MiscTweaks/README.md

 ### Reactivate "Back" button in the Dual-Class menu *(BG:EE, BG2:EE, EET, and IWD:EE)*

 The "Back" button in the dual-class menu had been deactivated by Beamdog in more recent game patches because it could potentially corrupt the dual-class process.
-As a result the character could potentially lose class-specific skills or weapon proficiencies for the original class.
+As a result the character could lose class-specific skills or weapon proficiencies for the original class.

 This component reactivates the "Back" button in the dual-class menu until the player has chosen a new class.
 From that point on the back button will be disabled to prevent the afore-mentioned corruption of the character.